-Had I seen it before: Yes, not just the pilot but the whole series.
+Had I seen it before: Yes, I’ve seen the whole series.

 What IMDb says: When a young boy disappears, his mother, a police chief, and his friends must confront terrifying forces in order to get him back.